strutcode/rivue/README.md

 A clean, no frills Flux alternative for Vue.js 2.x.

 ## WARNING
 Rivue is experimental software and is not finished.
 It is under active development and interfaces/functionality may change.

-Do not use in production environments.
+Please feel free to provide feedback and suggestions via [Github](https://github.com/strutcode/rivue/issues).

 ## Why Rivue
 Frustrated by all of the boilerplate and inconvenience of traditional state management?
 Me too!